 1972 What are the chances for a little rock musical about a high school summer romance that spills into the school year?
 Pretty good, apparently.
 Grease opens in New York, riding a wave of 50s nostalgia that makes it (briefly) the longest running show in Broadway history (3,388 performances).
 It's followed by a film version that becomes one of the most successful movie musicals—and soundtracks—ever.
 Grease is the first Broadway musical for songwriters Jim Jacobs and Warren Casey—and their last.

 1975 P.G.
-Wodehouse, collaborator with Guy Bolton on such musical books as Miss Springtime and Oh, Boy! (with a score by Jerome Kern), dies today at age 93.
+Wodehouse, collaborator with Guy Bolton on such musical books as Miss Springtime and Oh, Boy! (with a score by Jerome Kern), dies at age 93.
 In 1928, he contributed lyrics to The Three Musketeers.
-Wodehouse's short stories and novels about Bertie Wooster and all-knowing servant Jeeves inspired a number of works of stage and film.
+Wodehouse's short stories and novels about Bertie Wooster and all-knowing servant Jeeves inspire a number of works of stage and film.

 1988 Composer Frederick Loewe, half of the famous Lerner-Loewe musical team, dies at the age of 87.
 He brought us such musical classics as My Fair Lady, Gigi, Brigadoon, Camelot, and Paint Your Wagon.